San Ramón (canton)

-San Ramón is a canton in the Alajuela province of Costa Rica.
+San Ramón is a canton (administrative district, similar to "County") in the Alajuela province of Costa Rica.
 The head city is in San Ramón district.

 History

 San Ramón was created on 21 August 1856 by decree 17.

 Geography

 San Ramón has an area of 1,018.64 km² and a mean elevation of 974 metres.

 An oddly-shaped canton, San Ramon stretches north through the eastern heights of the Cordillera de Tilarán, looking down on the Central Valley (Valle Central) to its east.
 The canton forms the border with the province of Guanacaste to the west.

 Districts

 The canton of San Ramón is subdivided into the following districts: